 I spent some time trying to find any helpful advice from others who have been through the same process but there is, unfortunately, a large amount of conflicting stories and experiences in the Apple Support Communities.
 Most of the information I found had been from users wanting to circumvent the lack of iTunes Store in their own country or as a way to take advantage of currency exchange rates and pay lower prices by using the US store.

-While I did find a few blog posts on the web about how the process works, these were also somewhat vague and, more importantly, a few years out of date which meant that newer features like Apple Music, iCloud Music Library, iTunes Match and even iTunes in the Cloud weren’t being taken into account.
+While I did find a few blog posts on the web about how the process works, these were also somewhat vague1 and, more importantly, a few years out of date which meant that newer features like Apple Music, iCloud Music Library, iTunes Match and even iTunes in the Cloud2 weren’t being taken into account.

 After trawling the web for what seemed like an eternity, I was able to piece together a likely outcome of what would happen once I change my iTunes account’s country:

-- Since I can’t use iTunes in the Cloud because I’ll be losing my purchase history, if I want to watch any previously purchased TV shows and movies on a device other than my Mac, I’ll need to sync devices with iTunes.
+Since I can’t use iTunes in the Cloud because I’ll be losing my purchase history, if I want to watch any previously purchased TV shows and movies on a device other than my Mac, I’ll need to sync devices with iTunes4.

 While I do have a local copy of all my music on my Mac, the same cannot be said for my movie and TV show purchases.
 I have hundreds of video purchases, totalling just under 1TB, so I would regularly use iTunes in the Cloud to simply stream or download them as and when I need to, on any device I own.
 Now that I’m changing country, I lose this functionality so I needed to have a local copy of everything on my Mac.